Juneau, Alaska: Geography

-Central (downtown) Juneau is at 58°18′00″N 134°24′58″W. The City and Borough of Juneau includes Douglas Island, a tidal island to the west of mainland Juneau.
-Douglas Island can be reached via the Juneau-Douglas Bridge.
+The central (downtown) area of Juneau is at 58°18′00″N 134°24′58″W. The City and Borough of Juneau includes Douglas Island, which is a tidal island to the west of mainland Juneau.
+Douglas can be reached via the Juneau-Douglas Bridge.
+An unpopulated section of the city is located on Admiralty Island near its northern end.

-As is the case throughout Southeast Alaska, the Juneau area is susceptible to damage caused by natural disasters.
-The 2014 Palma Bay earthquake caused widespread outages to telecommunications in the area due to damage to a fiber optic cable serving the area.
+As in the rest of Southeast Alaska, the Juneau area is susceptible to damage caused by natural disasters.
+The 2014 Palma Bay earthquake caused widespread outages to telecommunications in the area due to damage to a fiber-optic cable serving the area.
 In April 2008, a series of massive avalanches outside Juneau heavily damaged the electrical lines providing Juneau with power, knocking the hydroelectric system offline and forcing the utility to switch to a much more expensive diesel system.

+The community is impacted by annual glacial outburst flooding (jökulhlau) from Suicide Basin/Kʼóox Ḵaadí Basin above the Mendenhall Glacier.
+The 2024 event was declared a disaster by the State of Alaska and the Federal Government and caused damages estimated between $2.8 and $5.6 million.
+Prior to the 2025 event, the City in partnership with the Army Corps of Engineers and informed by research, models and forecasting from the Alaska Climate Adaptation Science Center, the University of Alaska Southeast and the USGS, installed a temporary levee system along the Mendenhall River utilizing HESCO barriers to minimize the impact of future flood events.
+In August 2025, the City and Borough of Juneau (CBJ) and the Central Council of the Tlingit & Haida Indian Tribes of Alaska issued coordinated emergency disaster declarations in anticipation of a record-level flood.
+Despite record-breaking flood levels in 2025, property and other damages were minimal due to the levee system.